fabric8io/fabric8/docs/getStarted/gofabric8.md

 The easiest way to get started with Fabric8 on your laptop or against an existing Kubernetes or OpenShift cluster is via [gofabric8](https://github.com/fabric8io/gofabric8/releases)

+Note if you want to try the early access 4.x version of fabric8 on MiniShift then please [check out these instructions](https://github.com/fabric8io/fabric8-platform/blob/master/INSTALL.md)

 ### Prerequisites

 Depending on your platform you may also need to install the following drivers: